 It is essential that we avoid the ‘panacea problem’.
 There is no correct way to manage common-pool resources that will always be effective.
 Different ways of managing resources will be appropriate in different contexts – for example within different cultures or where there are different physical characteristics of a natural resource.

-the detailed study of the salient features of different cases to help us understand how different common-pool resources might be best managed; which rules systems and systems of organisation have the best chance of success or failure; and so on.
+Nevertheless, there are principles that we can draw from the detailed study of the salient features of different cases to help us understand how different common-pool resources might be best managed; which rules systems and systems of organisation have the best chance of success or failure; and so on.

 Elinor Ostrom’s approach has been praised by the left, who often see it as being opposed to free-market privatisation initiatives.
 In fact, her approach sits firmly within the classical liberal tradition of political economy.
 She observes communities freely choosing their own mechanisms to manage natural resource problems without government coercion or planning.

-the commons, it is important, among other things, that a resource can be clearly defined and that the rules governing the use of the resource are adapted to local conditions.
+In developing a viable approach to the management of the commons, it is important, among other things, that a resource can be clearly defined and that the rules governing the use of the resource are adapted to local conditions.
 This suggests that rules imposed from outside, such as by government agencies, are unlikely to be successful.

 There are important areas of natural resource management where Elinor Ostrom’s ideas should be adopted to avoid environmental catastrophe.
 Perhaps the most obvious example relevant to the UK is in European Union fisheries policy.
 Here, there is one centralised model for the management of the resource that is applied right across the European Union, ignoring all the evidence about the failure of that approach.